MatthewCYLau/docker-react/README.md

 ## Deployment

-To deploy app onto AWS Elastic Beanstalk, do the following:
+- To deploy app onto AWS Elastic Beanstalk, do the following:

 1. Create an application on [AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/GettingStarted.CreateApp.html).
 Choose Docker as the platform
 2. Update `.travis.yml` Travis CI config file.
 See annotations on `.travis.yml`
 3. On Travis CI, define [environemnt variables](https://docs.travis-ci.com/user/environment-variables/)

+## FAQ

+- If AWS Elastic Beanstalk deployment fails, this could be due to an issue on AWS.
+See this [post](https://stackoverflow.com/questions/61518512/aws-elastic-beanstalk-docker-does-not-support-multi-stage-build) on a workaround which uses un-named builder for the Dockerfile

 ## Contributing